korpling/pepperModules-TEIModules/README.md

 <a name="avr"></a>
 ### TEIImporter.annotation.value.rename

-The values.rename flag is very similiar to [annotation.element.rename](#aer), beside here the name of the value of the annotation can be customized in this case.
+The annotation.value.rename flag is very similiar to [annotation.element.rename](#aer), beside here the name of the value of the annotation can be customized.
 The format is:
 > values.rename = pb:PBVALUE;graphic:GraphicAnnotationValue;phr:PhraseValue

 <a name="eft"></a>